+In August 1998, the Company changed its accounting policy with respect to revenue and expense recognition for its membership businesses, effective January 1, 1997.
 Prior to such adoption, the Company recorded deferred membership income, net of estimated cancellations, at the time members were billed (upon expiration of the free trial period), which was recognized as revenue ratably over the membership term and modified periodically based on actual cancellation experience.
 In addition, membership acquisition and renewal costs, which related primarily to membership solicitations were capitalized as direct response advertising costs due to the Company's ability to demonstrate that the direct response advertising resulted in future economic benefits.
 Such costs were amortized on a straight-line basis as revenues were recognized (over the average membership period).

-The SEC's conclusion was that when membership fees are fully refundable during the entire membership period, membership revenue should be recognized at the end of the membership period upon the expiration of the refund offer.
-The SEC further concluded that non-refundable solicitation costs should be expensed as incurred since such costs are not recoverable if membership fees are refunded.
-The Company agreed to adopt such accounting policies effective January 1, 1997 and accordingly, recorded a non-cash after-tax charge on such date of \$283.1 million to account for the cumulative effect of the accounting change.
+The Company concluded that when membership fees are fully refundable during the entire membership period, membership revenue should be recognized at the end of the membership period upon the expiration of the refund offer.
+The Company further concluded that non-refundable solicitation costs should be expensed as incurred since such costs are not recoverable if membership fees are refunded.
+The Company adopted such accounting policies effective January 1, 1997 and accordingly, recorded a non-cash after-tax charge on such date of \$283.1 million to account for the cumulative effect of the accounting change.